statsig-io/docs/docs/product-analytics/distribution.md

 ### **Step 2: Refine your bucket size**

 As a default, the bucket size will be set to 1 with a minimum value of 0 and a maximum value of 10.
 Note that the buckets are always lower inclusive and upper exclusive.
 If your range exceeds the initial max bucket value, we exhibit the data as “10+”.
-You can refine your bucket sizes, mins, and maxes to find the best view of your data.
+You can refine your bucket sizes, minimums, and maximums to find the best view of your data.

 ## Interpreting your Distribution Chart